AdonisLafayette/SnapShat/replit.md

 A full-stack web application that automates the process of submitting Snapchat streak restoration requests.
 The application handles form filling, CAPTCHA detection, cookie persistence, and provides a live VNC viewer for manual interaction when needed.

 ## Last Updated
-October 24, 2025 - Migration to Replit environment completed
+October 25, 2025 - Cross-platform support added (Linux/Replit + Windows)

 ## Project Architecture